anthonysecurity/redteam_toolkit/README.md

 A collection of tools that aid in red team operations.

 Use

-git clone --recurse-submodules
+git clone --recursive

-git submodule init
-git submodule update
+git submodule update --init --recursive